 Staff told us there were sufficient numbers of staff on duty to keep people safe.
-Staff said they had time to sit and support people, as well as engage people in activities for example one person said they attended an evening disco with staff support.
+Staff said they had time to sit and support people, as well as engage people in activities; for example some people needed one to one staff support due to their care needs.

 Staff confirmed staffing levels were adjusted to keep people safe.
 There was a contingency plan in place to cover staff sickness and any unforeseen circumstances.
-The registered manager said if people needed extra staff they were able to provide this for example when people needed two staff due to their physical care needs.
+The registered manager said if people needed extra staff they were able to provide this, for example when people needed two staff due to their physical care needs.
 This helped to keep people safe.

 People were provided with a safe and secure environment.
 Staff checked the identity of visitors before letting them in.
-Smoke alarms were tested weekly and evacuation drills were carried out to help ensure staff and people knew what to do in the event of a fire.
-People's needs were considered in the event of an emergency situation such as a fire because people had personal evacuation plans in place.
-These plans helped to ensure people's individual needs were known to staff and to emergency services, so they could be supported and evacuated from the building in the correct way.
+Smoke alarms were tested and evacuation drills were carried out to help ensure staff and people knew what to do in the event of a fire.
+People's needs were considered in the event of an emergency situation such as a fire and had personal evacuation plans in place.
+These plans helped ensure people's individual needs were known to staff and to emergency services, so they could be supported and evacuated from the building in the correct way.

-The service had whistle blowing and safeguarding policies and procedures in place.
-Posters were displayed that provided contact details for reporting any issues of concern.
-Staff had up to date safeguarding training and were fully aware of what steps they would take if they suspected abuse and were able to identify different types of abuse that could occur.
-Staff said they were aware of who to contact externally should they feel their concerns had not been dealt with appropriately for example the local authority.
-However, staff were confident that any reported concerns would be taken seriously and investigated.
+The service had whistleblowing and safeguarding policies and procedures in place.
+Information was displayed that provided contact details for reporting any issues of concern.
+Staff had completed up to date safeguarding training and understood what steps they would need to take if they suspected abuse and they were able to identify different types of abuse.
+Staff said they were aware of who to contact externally should they feel their concerns had not been dealt with appropriately, for example the local authority.
+However, staff were confident that any reported concerns would be taken seriously and investigated by the management.

 People's finances were kept safe.
-People who stayed overnight brought money in for their stay.
+People who stayed overnight or longer brought money in for their stay.
 Any money remaining was then sent home with them.
-Receipts were kept where possible to enable a clear audit trail on incoming and outgoing expenditure and people's money was regularly audited.
+Receipts were kept where possible, to enable a clear audit trail on incoming and outgoing expenditure and people's money was regularly audited.

 Incidents or accidents were recorded.
-These were analysed when needed to identify trends and discussed amongst the team to enable staff to avoid any repetition and reduce any further risk to people.
+These were analysed when needed to identify trends and then discussed amongst the team to enable staff to avoid any repetition and reduce any further risk to people.

 This showed that learning from such incidents took place and appropriate changes were made.
 Staff received training and information on how to ensure people were safe and protected.

-People identified at being of risk had clear risk assessments in place.
+People identified as being at risk had clear risk assessments in place.
 For example, people who required a hoist or other lifting equipment to move had this supplied with clear guidelines for staff to follow.
-Input from an occupational therapist had been recorded to help ensure staff moved people safely.
+This included people bringing the appropriate sling needed to move them safely.
+Input had been sought from the occupational therapist and full details were recorded to help ensure staff knew how to moved people safely.

 People's medicines were managed safely.
-People brought the required number of medicines in when staying for respite care.
+People brought their medicines with them when staying for respite care.
 All medicines where checked in by two staff.
 Medicines were managed, stored, given to people as prescribed.
 Staff were trained and confirmed they understood the importance of the safe administration and management of medicines.
 Staff were knowledgeable with regards to people's individual needs related to medicines.
 People had risk assessments and clear protocols in place for the administration of medicines and emergency medicines.